mynameisnotmatthew/missed-rentals-policies/privacy-policy.md

 # Privacy Policy — Missed Rental Logging SMS Program

-**Effective date:** [insert date]
+**Effective date:** January 1st 2026

-This SMS program is operated by [Your Company Legal Name] ("we," "us," "our") for internal business use by our own employees.
+This SMS program is operated by Skye Equipment Rentals, LLC ("we," "us," "our") for internal business use by our own employees.
 It is not used to text customers or the general public.

 ## What this program does
 Authorized employees may send a text message to a designated company phone number to log details about a missed equipment rental (e.g. equipment requested, customer name, rental duration, estimated value, and reason the rental could not be fulfilled).
 The system may reply with follow-up questions if required details are missing, and confirms once the entry has been logged.